 Press the SAMPLES TAKEN key.

 The display will show a count of all samples taken during the current program.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
+To make these changes active, press the RESTART key; press it again to confirm your choice.
 The controller will then wait until the designated time before starting its sampling program.